projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 The virtio-console socket-type can be set as socket server or client.
 Device model will create a Unix domain socket if appointed the socket_type as server, then server VM or another user VM can bind and listen for communication requirement.
-If appointed to client, please make sure the socket server is ready prior to launch device model.
+If appointed to client, make sure the socket server is ready prior to launch device model.

 1. Add a PCI slot to the device model (``acrn-dm``) command line, adjusting the ``</path/to/file.sock>`` to your use case in the VM1 configuration::